JSulthoni/DataAnalysis_Nickel-Exploration/README.md

 # Data Analysis for Nickel Exploration

-## A data analysis from nickel exploration

 ## Introduction
-Nickel has been a rising comodity in Indonesia due to it's value and prospect for the increasing demand of superconductor and resistant alloy.
-One of resource where Nickel (Ni) can be explored and exploited is the Lateritic Nickel Ore Deposit.
+Nickel has been a rising comodity due to it's value and prospect for the increasing demand of superconductor and resistant alloy material.

 This was a project data I tried to redo by using Python.
-The results were dataset below.
+The results were the dataset below.